meenulekha/tp/docs/UserGuide.md

 ### Commenting a person : `comment`

-Add notes or comments to contacts format `comment <id> <notes>`
+Add notes or comments to contacts.
+New comment will replace the old comment. format `comment <id> <notes>`

 Example: